LeakyAbstractions/blog/quotes/_posts/2011-02-07-something-different.md

   author: null
 ---

-When you want to do something differently from the rest of the world, it's a good idea to look into whether the rest of the world knows something you don't.
+When you want to do something differently from the rest of the world, it’s a good idea to look into whether the rest of the world knows something you don’t.